ABOUT CHICAGO ROWING UNION

 And being from the LGBTQ+ community is not a requirement – we are open to everyone who supports our mission, wants a challenging workout, and desires the rewarding experience of camaraderie and teamwork.

 All CRU programs are adult, sweep-rowing programs, for men and women ages 18 and up.
 People of all ages and walks of life are welcome.
-Currently, we field a Novice program, a Recreational program, and a Racing-Club program (formerly Competitive).

 Our outdoor season runs from April through October.
 There is also a Winter Indoor Training (WIT) season offered for experienced rowers that runs from January through March.